immermachen/Journey-HackTheCity/ReadMe_Yang.txt

 config: D:\Journey-HackTheCity\procamtools-v1\Release\decoded\0options.ini (1options.ini)

 run in command:
-calibrator.exe 0:  for camera left, and see inlines number, if small change the vertical_center = 0.55 in 0options.ini until inlines is larger. calibrator.exe 1:  for camera right
+calibrator.exe 0:  for camera left, and see inlines number, if small change the vertical_center = 0.55 in 0options.ini until inlines is larger.= calibrator.exe 1:  for camera right

+Note: vertical_center = 0.55 is difficult thing, sometimes with or without light are different value for same position, for camera 1.

 ----------------triangulate function from:----------------------
 config: D:\Journey-HackTheCity\procamtools-v1\Release\decoded\0options.ini (1options.ini)